oasisprotocol/adrs/0014-runtime-signing-tx-with-hardware-wallet.md

 #### Transfer

-The `accounts.Transfer` transaction has the following UI on the hardware wallet:
+The `accounts.Transfer` transaction should have the following UI on the hardware wallet:

 <!-- markdownlint-disable line-length -->
 ```ledger